pieterlange/kube-backup/README.md

 git-crypt
 ---------
-For security reason `Secret` objects are not exported by default.
-However there is a possibility to store them safely using [git-crypt project](https://github.com/AGWA/git-crypt).
+For security reasons `Secret` objects are not exported by default.
+However there is a possibility to store them safely using the [git-crypt project](https://github.com/AGWA/git-crypt).

 #### Prerequisites
-Your repository have to be already initialized with git-crypt.
+Your repository has to be already initialized with git-crypt.
 Minimal configuration is listed below.
 For details and full information see [using git-crypt](https://github.com/AGWA/git-crypt#using-git-crypt).

 ```
 cd repo